 Dockland Light Railway (DLR) London transport

-If you are travelling around the east and south-east of Central London, DLR is the most convenient mode of transport.
+How to get around London if you are travelling around the east and south-east of Central London?
+DLR is the answer.
+It is the most convenient mode of all other transport options in London.
 Covering the docklands area of London, it is a fully automated railway system which means- NO drivers!!!

 - The DLR is a driver-less line connected to the London Tube Network.